ijzershop/PrestaShop/modules/ps_checkpayment/README.md

 ## About

-Display contact details blocks to make it easy for customers to pay by check on your store.
+This module allows you to accept payments by check.

 ## Multistore compatibility